ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 Style Guidelines
 ================
+We expect contributions to mimic existing patterns in the codebase and demonstrate good practices: the code should be concise, readable, PEP8-compliant, and conforming to 80 character line length limit.

 Tests
 =====

 We are using ```pytest``` to run tests.
+Current test coverage is limited to several integration tests which ensure end-to-end functionality but we are planning to expand it.

 Checklist
 ---------

 Before running tests, make sure
-1. Your environment is properly setup
+1. Your environment is properly setup.
-2. You build the latest code by running ```python setup.py install``` from the Ludwig root directory
+2. You build the latest code by running ```python setup.py install``` from the Ludwig root directory.
-3. you have write access on the machine.
-Some of the tests require saving data to disk
+3. You have write access on the machine.
+Some of the tests require saving data to disk.

 Running tests
 -------------